-05.12 Director, Division of Physical and Cyberecurity Policy (DPCP)
+05.12 Director, Division of Physical and Cyber Security Policy (DPCP)

-Develops policies, programs, related to physical and cyber security at reactor facilities undergoing restart.
+Develops policies, and programs, related to physical and cyber security at reactor facilities potentially undergoing restart.

 Serves as a source of technical expertise for physical and cyber security.

 Provides NSIR cyber security-related inspection resources.
+Reviews cybersecurity inspection plans and schedules, and assists in the coordination of cybersecurity inspections, as requested.

 05.13 Director, Office of NMSS